BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 16		4	medium	LE uint, location in subheader pointers where this subheader last appears := LOCL
 ==============  ======  ======  ===============================================

-The first 7 binary signatures in the Subheader Count Vector array are always:
+The first 7 binary signatures in the `Subheader Count Vectors`_ array are always:

 ========  =======  ====================
 hex       decimal   description